alexverdin/maua-stickylab/README.md

+# BEDU - Final project
+Final project for the Santander BEDU scholarship for fullstack web development with Javascript.

-# Maua - StickyLab
+## Maua - StickyLab
-Maua website online store of sticky labels and designs.
+Online store of sticky labels and designs.